 You can define lookup form your existing table or while importing.
 You can also define a lookup from the report editor.
 The following section explains how to define lookup between tables.

 This section explains how the lookup relationship is defined from tables.

 Let's assumed that we have a Store Sales Workspace with the tables as described in the above section.
-Let's start defining lookup between Sales and Sales Person tables through the common column Sales Person ID.
+Let's start defining lookup between Sales and Sales Person tables through the common column Product - Product ID.

-- Open Sales table and click Edit Design button.
+- Open the Sales Person table and click the Edit Design button.